kubedb/docs/docs/guides/redis/concepts/redis.md

   - readinessProbe
   - lifecycle

-You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/ea366935d5bad69d7643906c7556923271592513/api/v1/types.go#L42-L259).
+You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go#L26C1-L279C1).
 Uses of some field of `spec.podTemplate` is described below,

+#### spec.podTemplate.spec.tolerations

+The `spec.podTemplate.spec.tolerations` is an optional field.
+This can be used to specify the pod's tolerations.

+#### spec.podTemplate.spec.volumes

+The `spec.podTemplate.spec.volumes` is an optional field.
+This can be used to provide the list of volumes that can be mounted by containers belonging to the pod.

-#### spec.podTemplate.spec.args
+#### spec.podTemplate.spec.podPlacementPolicy

- `spec.podTemplate.spec.args` is an optional field.
-This can be used to provide additional arguments to database installation.
+`spec.podTemplate.spec.podPlacementPolicy` is an optional field.
+This can be used to provide the reference of the podPlacementPolicy.
+This will be used by our Petset controller to place the db pods throughout the region, zone & nodes according to the policy.
+It utilizes kubernetes affinity & podTopologySpreadContraints feature to do so.

-### spec.podTemplate.spec.env

-`spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the Redis docker image.

 #### spec.podTemplate.spec.imagePullSecret